eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.weatherunderground/README.md

 ## Supported Things

-There is exactly two supported things type.
-The first one is the weather thing, which represents the weather information for an observation location.
+There are exactly two supported thing types.
+The first one is the bridge thing, which represents the connection to the Weather Underground service through the API key.
+It has the id `bridge`.
+The second one is the weather thing, which represents the weather information for an observed location.
 It has the id `weather`.
-The second one is the bridge thing, which allows one to add an API key only one time which all sub-sequents weather things will use.
-It has the id `bridge
+Each `weather` thing uses a `bridge` thing ; it cannot be set online if no `bridge` thing is defined.

 ## Discovery